andrewhessler/paint-by-algo/THOUGHTS.md

 Also, damn, logging can be expensive.

 ### Alright
-I think that's the gist of it, just cleaning now, maybe some slow tiles that are at a different saturation.
+I think that's the gist of it, just cleaning now, maybe some slow tiles that are at a different saturation, maybe algorithms that make flowers or something.
 Mostly cleaning though.